A heady brew of feminist critique of the art world and extreme body horror.

 Six international performance artists collaborate on a project exploring invisible disability through ‘living art' practice.
 CAUTION includes one DVD of video works and one CD of talking text.

-This article can be found in the miscellaneous articles 3 binder
+On the work of Kate Gilmore.
+This article can be found in the miscellaneous articles 3 binder.

 Article by Anna Watkins Fisher featuring: Amber Hawk, Kate Gilmore, Ann Liv Young.
 This article can be found in the Miscellaneous Articles 3 binder

 A collection of articles and documentation about the artist Amber Hawk Swanson.
 In Miscellaneous Articles 3.